 When it comes to integration, your PM software should be able to seamlessly send treatments and diagnosis information directly to billing.
 This type of billing automation offers significant benefits.
 According to Docfinity, these include: making information immediately available by utilizing digital records, expediting the payment process, increasing cash flow by encouraging speedy payments, lowering error rates, and more effective audit compliance.

 Additionally, your billing system needs to be capable of providing patient and insurance aging reports as well as alerts (such as when balances are due).
 Together this allows you to pursue prompt payments of services rendered and limiting the risk that patients will “forget” to pay what is owed.

-Additionally, use a claims processing system which allows you to post global payment entries versus line item entries.
+Additionally, use a claims processing system that allows you to post global payment entries versus line item entries.
 There is no benefit to line item posting so global posting will save tremendous time.

 An even better way to post claims is to use Electronic Remittance Advices (ERAs).
-These are files that are uploaded into the billing system and automatically posts benefits to each claim, eliminated the need for manual posting.
+These are files that are uploaded into the billing system and automatically post benefits to each claim, eliminating the need for manual posting.